-We have also studied the effects of temperature, background lattice potential, and atom number on the phase boundaries, and demonstrated that the TSR state is robust under typical experimental conditions.
-As an example, we have used the parameters of $^6$Li atoms, in which case the pseudo-spins can be chosen as $|F=1/2,m_F=\pm 1/2>$ states in the ground-state manifold.
-For $^{40}$K atoms, due to the existence of more than two hyperfine states in the ground-state manifold, a large magnetic field is required to isolate the level structure shown in Fig.~\ref{fig:config}.
-The resulting large Zeeman splitting between the pseudo-spin states would only allow the realisation of the large-$m_z$-side of the phase diagram.
-Another possible choice of atom species is $^{171}$Yb, whose $^1S_0$ manifold has only two states with nuclear spins $m_I=\pm 1/2$.
+For an experimental realization, we considered a typical example of $^6$Li atoms, in which case the pseudo-spins can be chosen as $|F=1/2,m_F=\pm 1/2>$ states in the ground-state manifold.
+For $^{40}$K atoms, because more than two hyperfine states exist in the ground-state manifold, a large magnetic field is required to isolate the level structure shown in Fig.~\ref{fig:config}.
+The resulting large Zeeman splitting between the pseudo-spin states would allow the realization of only the large-$m_z$ side of the phase diagram.
+Another possible choice of atom species is $^{171}$Yb, whose $^1S_0$ manifold has only two states, which have nuclear spins $m_I=\pm 1/2$.